juju/docs/src/en/juju-ha.md

 1. Run `juju enable-ha`.
 This process can take between 30 seconds to 20 minutes depending on machine resources and Juju data volume.
+1. Verify that the output of `juju status` shows a value of `has-vote` for the `controller-member-status` attribute for each new server and a value of `no-vote` for each old server.
+Once confirmed, the new servers are fully operational as cluster members and the old servers have been demoted (no longer part of HA).
+This process can take between 30 seconds to 20 minutes depending on machine resources and Juju data volume.
 1. Run `juju enable-ha` again to have Juju no longer consider the old machines as state servers.
 1. Use the `juju remove-machine` command to remove the old machines entirely.